Workforce Capacity and Capability Building Service

 - conducting extensive engagement with the sector to inform the development of both state-wide and place-based workforce development plans; as well as a capability framework and ongoing training and capability support;

-- establishing three practice studios, hosted by local services, designed to translate evidence and research into real-life practice and share learnings across the sector;
+- establishing five practice studios, hosted by local services, designed to translate evidence and research into real-life practice and share learnings across the sector;

 - hosting a series of knowledge circles with Aboriginal and Torres Strait Islander service providers, focusing on collaboratively sharing and building knowledge on topics such as professional development and self-care, workforce planning, and responding to COVID-19 impacts;

-- delivering training and professional development to specialist DFV workers, high risk teams, and generalist practitioners on a range of priority topics, including perpetrator interventions, complex trauma, self-care, strangulation, and inclusive service delivery;
+- delivering training and professional development to specialist DFV workers, high risk teams, and generalist practitioners on a range of priority topics, including perpetrator interventions, complex trauma, self-care, strangulation, intersectionality, DFV and disability, leadership, information sharing, and inclusive service delivery;

 - delivering webinars to discuss research and good practice on issues deemed important to the sector as determined through continuous support;

-- awarding of grants and scholarships to support staff development and sector capability building activities.
+- providing scholarships to support staff development and sector capability building activities through accredited training and higher education for workers of any level across organisations;

 What is next?